SuleimanFarah/sunpy/Home:-Backport-Bot.md

 ### Preparing the Repo

-Before unleasing the bot upon the repo you need to setup a few things.
+Before unleashing the bot upon the repo you need to setup a few things.

 1) Labels